tiMaxal/ChoreSync/README.md

 - `Weekly,Loungeroom,Vacuum`
 - `Monthly,Bedroom,Organize drawers`

-With settings: Active hours 08:00–10:00, Preferred start 09:00, 30-minute stagger, Weekdays only, 10-minute and 1-hour reminders, Monthly period:
+With settings: Active hours 08:00–10:00, Preferred start 09:00, 30-minute stagger, Weekdays only, 10-minute and 1-hour reminders, Monthly period, 7-day re-import reminder:
 - Daily tasks are spread across Monday–Friday (e.g., counters on Monday at 09:00, sink on Tuesday at 09:00, cushions on Wednesday at 09:00).
 If staggering exceeds 10:00 (e.g., 3 tasks at 30-minute intervals), tasks are squeezed to fit (e.g., 20-minute intervals: 09:00, 09:20, 09:40) unless Monthly/Weekly tasks are on the same day, then moved to the next available day.
 - Weekly tasks are spread across weeks (e.g., vacuum in week 1 at 09:00, repeating every 4 weeks).
 - Monthly tasks are on the first weekday (e.g., drawers on first Monday at 09:00, within 08:00–10:00).